Sorry - cannot display this picture in this browser, it is a view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 So to our verses:

-Paul is looking at those who voluntarily competed in the Greek games.
+Paul is thinking of those who voluntarily competed in the Greek games.
 These were annual events, rotating through four different sites.
 One site was at Olympia, another was near Corinth.
 They would have to undergo strict training, and would need to try harder than anyone else if they were to win.
 Those who won received a laurel wreath – a crown that will not last.

 Paul’s encouragement here is for us to run the Christian race in such a way that we too may get the prize.
-(Also Philippians 3:12-14, 2 Timothy 4:7-8)
+(Also Philippians 3:12-14)

 What is this prize?

-Now there is in store for me the crown of righteousness, which the Lord, the righteous Judge, will award to me on that day – and not only to me, but also to all who have longed for his appearing.
-(2 Timothy 4:8)
+7 I have fought the good fight, I have finished the race, I have kept the faith.
+8 Now there is in store for me the crown of righteousness, which the Lord, the righteous Judge, will award to me on that day – and not only to me, but also to all who have longed for his appearing.
+(2 Timothy 4:7-8)

 Verse 27 I beat my body and make it my slave